smr547/pbs_demo/raijin_pbs_tips.md

 I've tried to be consistent in my use of language -- Please refer to the [glossary of terms](./glossary.md).
 Now for the tips.

 ## Big jobs are better than small jobs
-The Raijin PBS implimentation limits the number of jobs that can be subitted to a single queue from a single project -- that limit is 200.
+The Raijin PBS implementation limits the number of jobs that can be submitted to a single queue from a single project -- that limit is 200.
 When designing a workflow try to break it up into large jobs. i.e. Jobs that process a lot of data (and that may require many nodes).